 Conceptually, The Book of Life uses the Mexican cultural holiday of The Day of the Dead (Día de Muertos) to both kill and revive a character.
 It is really little more than a deus ex machina plot device by the end of the story.
 They establish the existence of the celebration at the beginning, but then it recedes to inconsequence.
 That is, until our recently killed hero, Manolo, passes a test of purity.
 All of a sudden we're hit with the news that it's the Day of the Dead again.

 This gives way to a ton of coincidences.
-Coincidentally, this was also the day Manolo died; as well as the day his rival, Joaquin, and his love interest, Maria, are to be married; and, by pure chance, it's also the day the villain, Chakal, attacks the village.
+Coincidentally, this was also the day Manolo died; as well as the day his rival, Joaquin, and his love interest, Maria, are to be married; and, by pure chance, it's also the day on of the villains, Chakal, attacks the village.
 This string of coincidences rush the story along a little too quickly and confusingly.
 Did they even bury Manolo before they got married?
 How long did they wait?
 Why couldn’t Joaquin protect the village without first marrying Maria?

 Coincidences aside, the story is easy to follow and doesn't lag anywhere.
 Although at times it does rush along a little too fast.
 Despite all this, the deaths of the characters, the big fight at the end, and even the hero’s redemption lacked any real strong emotional impact.
 Do we care that Manolo’s father and grandmother die?
 Not really, we kind of forget it happened.
 The characters surely don’t seem to care.